Ice Cream Man (album)

-Ice Cream Man is a studio album by American rapper Master P. It was set to be released in the summer of 1995 after he signed a deal with Priority Records.
+Ice Cream Man is the fifth studio album by American rapper Master P. According to Master P the album was recorded in 1 week, as stated in BET's Chronicles: No Limit.
 It was released on April 16, 1996.
 Ice Cream Man peaked at No. 6 on the Billboard Top R&B Albums chart and No. 26 on the Billboard 200.
 The track "The Ghetto Won't Change" was not included on the 2005 re-issue.